jeremynoesen/BoneBot/README.md

 ## Configuration
 **After changing any of text configurations, save the file and restart the bot.**

+#### Placeholders
+Use these placeholders in most configurations.
+Places they are disallowed will be specified per module.
+Module-specific placeholders will also be specified per module.
+- `$USER$` - Place a ping of the author in the message.
+- `$NAME$` - Place the author's name in the message.
+- `$BOT$` - Place the bot's name in the message.
+- `$GUILD$` - Place the guild's name in the message.
+- `$REPLY$` - Send the message as a reply to the author.
+- `\n` - Place a new line character in the message.

 ### Meme Generator
 - Images for the randomizer are to be placed in the `resources/memeimages` folder.
 They must be PNG or JPG format.
 - Texts for the randomizer are to be placed in `resources/memetexts.txt`.
   - Each separate line denotes a separate text.
   - The format is `<top text> // <bottom text>`.
+- Text input can use all placeholders except for `$REPLY$`.
 - To set the size of generates memes, set `meme-size` in the main configuration to any number.
 This sets the image width to this number, and varies the height based on this width.
 Set it to `0` to use the image's original dimensions with no scaling.
 - To set a cool down for the generator, set `meme-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable the generator, set `memes-enabled` in the main configuration to `true` or `false`.